mixer/developer-docs/pages/01.guides/01.mixplay/4.protocol-overview/doc.md

 ---
-title: Interactive Protocol Overview
+title: Protocol Overview
 process:
 	twig: true
 ---
-## Protocol Overview
+## MixPlay Protocol Overview

 Mixer's Interactive protocol is defined in a separate [downloadable document](/reference/interactive/protocol/protocol.pdf) that has precise implementation details.
 This section provides an introduction to the protocol.